 METIS (http://www.strw.leidenuniv.nl/metis/) - the Mid-IR E-ELT Imager and Spectrograph for wavelengths longward of 3 microns on the European Extremely Large Telescope (E-ELT, 42m optical mirror!)
 [Brandl].

 MICADO (http://www.mpe.mpg.de/ir/instruments/micado/micado.php?lang=en) - the MCAO Imaging Camera for Deep Observations for the E-ELT [Kuijken].

 MIRI (http://www.roe.ac.uk/ukatc/consortium/miri/index.html) - the mid-IR instrument on board the James-Webb Space Telescope, the successor to the Hubble Space Telescope to be launched in 2014 [van Dishoeck/Brandl].

 SACKLER LAB FOR ASTROCHEMISTRY (http://www.strw.leidenuniv.nl/~lab/) - in the laboratory experiments are performed that simulate conditions in space and that focus on the spectroscopy of molecular transients and processes in inter- and circumstellar ice analogues [Linnartz].

-Before starting this track you should contact one of the track coordinators, Dr. Bernhard Brandl of the Leiden Observatory, firstname.lastname@example.org, Prof. T.M.
+Before starting this stream you should contact one of the coordinators, Dr. Bernhard Brandl of the Leiden Observatory, firstname.lastname@example.org, Prof. T.M.
 (Teun) Klapwijk from the Kavli Institute of Nanoscience (Applied Sciences) at TU Delft , or dr. L.L.A.(Bert) Vermeersen of Planetary Science and Exploration at TU Delft ().